We help people who want to work on AI Safety to team up together on concrete projects.

 Today, companies recklessly scale designs and uses of AI models.
 There is a disregard for human safety.
 To hide this, companies utilise researchers to give users the impression of safety rather than actual safety.
 Safety researchers chase after the companies – trying new methods to somehow safely contain the growing combinatorial complexity (and outside connectivity) of models already in use.
 Billionaires sympathetic to the cause even support the companies to start up ‘safely’.
 This is a losing game.

 Sincere researchers strove to solve lethal risks.
 Instead they discovered deeper problems that they could at best solve partially, using fragile assumptions then questioned by other researchers.
-No-one found a method to control machinery once it starts scaling itself (to not converge on deadly changes to our environment needed for its self-preservation, etc).
-Researchers are in fact discovering sharp limits to controlling AI.
+No-one has found a method to control machinery once it starts scaling itself (to not converge on deadly changes to our environment needed for its self-preservation, etc).
+Some researchers are in fact discovering sharp limits to controlling AI.

 There is dignity in informing the public: ‘We did our best to solve safety for autonomous open-ended AI systems.
 Sadly, we discovered that this problem is intractable.’